 - Use the appropriate engine oil for the winter months in your area.
-Consult your car owner's manual, with your local car shop, dealer or auto parts store.
-For example, if you use 10W-30 engine oil during the summer, you may need to switch to 5W-20 for the winter months, or even a 0W grade (a very thin oil), specially useful in freezing cold, sub-zero temperatures.
+Consult your car owner's manual or your local car shop, dealer, or auto parts store.
+For example, if you use 10W-30 engine oil during the summer, you may need to switch to 5W-20 for the winter months, or even a 0W grade (a very thin oil) especially useful in freezing cold, sub-zero temperatures.

 Make sure the coolant has the correct strength to protect your engine from the freezing temperatures in your area.
-Consult your car owner's manual, your local shop or auto parts store.
+Consult your car owner's manual, your local shop, or an auto parts store.

 A 50/50 mixture of antifreeze and distilled water is appropriate for most weather conditions.
-But you need to make sure your antifreeze has your engine covered for at least 20 degrees lower than the lowest temperature in your area.
+But you need to make sure your antifreeze has been approved for at temperatures least 20 degrees lower than the lowest temperature in your area.
 For example, if the normal lowest temperature in your area is around 20 F (-6.6 C), your coolant should have a freeze-up point of 0 F (-17.6 C).

 You can use a hydrometer to test your coolant.
 You simply draw coolant into the tool's reservoir by squeezing a rubber bulb and the tool will show the current freeze-up protection of the coolant in your vehicle.
 Follow the instructions that come with your tool.

-- Keep your fuel tank over half full during the freezing cold temperatures.
+- Keep your fuel tank over half full during freezing cold temperatures.
 This minimizes condensation and the chances of clogging fuel lines.
-Although this might be less of a problem now, as anti-icing agent is added to the gasoline to avoid fuel line freeze-up during the winter season.
-If the gas you are using doesn't come with this additive (check at your gas station), you can buy a bottle of dry gas at your local auto parts store and add it to your tank.
+This may be less of a problem than it used to be, as anti-icing agent is added to gasoline now to avoid fuel line freeze-up during the winter season.
+If the gas you are using doesn't come with this additive (check at your gas station), you can buy a bottle of "dry gas" at your local auto parts store and add it to your tank.